redhat-partner-tech/partner-tech-days-feb2020/README.md

 # Red Hat Partner Tech Days

 Greetings.
-This is the main page February 2020 Red Hat Partner Tech Days.
-These 1-day events are run in various cities across North America with the main landing/registration page located here:
+This is the main page for Red Hat Partner Tech Days - Feb 2020.
+These 1-day partner events are run in various cities across North America with the main landing/registration page located here:

 https://redhat-events.com/PartnerTraining/workshops

-The intent is to enable Red Hat Business Partners with updates on our latest products and deliver capabilities through self-paced open labs.
+The intent is to enable Red Hat Business Partners with updates on our latest products/solutions and deliver capabilities through self-paced open labs.

 ## Agenda